It's the last day for these savings

 6 Nov, 2024 - By Hoang Duyen

 In recent years, mobile platforms have expanded rapidly with the rise of smartphones.
+When choosing a programming language for a new project, especially in the world of Android development, Kotlin vs Java are two of the top contenders.
 It can be said that Java has traditionally held the leading role in Android application development, especially as an open-source platform.
 However, with the introduction of Kotlin, Java's dominance in the Android mobile segment has gradually declined.

 An Overview of Kotlin and Java